druths/comp598-2021/hw3/README.md

 To avoid pain and discomfort, follow the steps below carefully:

 # THERE ARE NEW GUIDELINES TO SUBMIT THE ASSIGNMENT
-Please refer tot hem in the appropriate section below.
+Please refer to them in the appropriate section below.

 In this directory, you'll find another folder, `submission_template`.
 **ALL YOUR ANSWERS** must be inside the `submission_template` folder.